Last Update on 01/27/2021

 Ambient is FloorScore® Certified, which means you don’t have to worry about dangerous off-gassing of toxic chemicals.
 FloorScore® is recognized by more than 19 leading environmental programs.
 The FloorScore® seal is your guarantee that a product has been independently tested and scored by SCS Global Services.

 Plus, all of our adhesives are zero-VOC, and our finishes are either ultra-low or zero-VOC as well.
-Your indoor air quality isn’t something you’ll have to compromise when you install an Ambient bamboo floor!
+Your indoor air quality isn’t something you’ll have to compromise when installing an Ambient bamboo floor!

 All Ambient floors are Lacey Act Compliant, which is your assurance that they’re legally sourced with minimal damage to the environment.